 In the corner of my eye I see something moving, a reflection ... is the panel moving?
 Or is it my relative movement?
 After all, you are never completely motionless in space.
 Hence the safety leash.

 Anyway - I only noticed it because of the failed test and because the joints are not in my plans.
 My implant is currently getting its data from the space suit.
 And the suit's controller always reacts so slowly, as if it is overloaded.
 Has this been the case for some time?
 Is that why it missed a blueprint update?
 Did I seen plans that weren't meant for me?
 I really should have checked the controller.

 "Chrzz, I'm sorry Jomo.
 You really should have checked the controller." - "Control, yes, you're right... what do you mean..."

 Another reflex.
 I look up.
 There's a line across the panel.
 That's a shock wave running through the grid structure.
 Pretty big if you can see it from here.
 It gets closer quickly.
 Should not happen, but it does from time to time.
 Fortunately, I am not firmly connected with the grid.
 Only by the leash.
 Oops, the tether is tight because I'm hooked 40 meters away from the first contact point, beginner's mistake ... damn it.
 A blow.
 Glistening light.
 Darkness.

 ---- End of EVA ----

-One year before the planned commissioning, a technician is killed in an accident during an EVA mission.
-He monitors a functional test where panels run through various shading profiles.
-Some modules show unexpected resonances which are not damped well enough by the design.
-The technician's suit is attached to the grid structure by a safety leash.
-Unfortunately, the vibration causes a sudden pull of the tether which throws the suit against the beam.
-The acceleration is lethal.
+One year before the planned commissioning, a technician was killed in an accident during an EVA mission.
+He was monitoring a functional test where panels run through various shading profiles.
+In some modules unexpected resonances occurred which were are not damped well enough.
+The technician's space suit was attached to the grid structure by a safety leash.
+Unfortunately, the vibration caused a sudden pull of the tether which threw the suit against a beam.
+The resulting acceleration was lethal.